What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts: How do LLM+Prompts Behave when Underspecified?

-\textbf{Implications.} As the requirements are unspecified, their regressions will be much harder to notice despite being even more common.
+\textbf{Implications.} LLM updates are more likely to improve on specified requirements (through stronger instruction-following) but can hurt unspecified requirements (with different default behaviors).
+Regressions of unspecified requirements are both more frequent and far harder to detect.
 This makes it necessary to regularly evaluate and monitor known unspecified requirements (Section~\ref{sec:managing}).
 Existing practices of manual inspection (``vibe check'') of a few examples will not be sustainable.